WINCHESTER HISTORY ONLINE

 Today - Although there are several light industries within its boundaries, Winchester remains primarily a residential town.
 Its location, just eight miles northwest of the state capital, enables its inhabitants to take advantage of the cultural opportunities offered by Boston’s museums, concert halls, theaters, and universities.
 Many residents commute by train, bus, or car to work in the commercial and industrial centers or at one of the many educational institutions of Greater Boston.

 The town is a prosperous one.
 The changing history of Winchester’s population is reflected in its surviving architecture.
-The houses of both workers and industrialists remain, as do many of the homes built around the town center for businessmen and professionals in the mid-19th century.
-Street after street of suburban homes built in the years following the Civil War survive intact as a testament to Winchester's final evolution to a diverse, residential suburb.
+The houses of farmers, workers, and industrialists remain, as do many of the homes built around the town center for businessmen and professionals in the mid-19th century.
+Street after street of suburban homes built in the years following the Civil War survive intact as a testament to Winchester’s final evolution to a diverse, residential suburb.